 INVESTIGATIVE REPORTING

-First Place: Lauren Caruba, Ari Sen and Smiley Pool, Dallas Morning News.
+First Place: Lauren Caruba, Ari Sen and Smiley Pool, Dallas Morning News and San Antonio Express News.

 Second Place: Staff, Honolulu Civil Beat.